v-sequeira/fabiato-calcium-calculator/README.md

 # fabiato-calcium-calculator
 Browser-based calculator for calcium buffering solutions based on the Fabiato framework

 Fabiato Calcium Solution Calculator is a browser-based research tool for calculating calcium-buffered solutions.
 It runs entirely in the browser using Pyodide and implements a Fabiato-based calculation framework for ionic composition, buffering, and free ion concentrations.
-The software is adapted by Ger Stienen, PhD, and Vasco Sequeira, PhD, for research use.
+The software is adapted by Ger Stienen & and Vasco Sequeira, for research use.

 ## Features